AMontgomerie/AMontgomerie.github.io/_posts/2020-08-06-genre_classifier.md

 ---
 layout: default
 title: "Using Spotipy to Collect Track Data"
-excerpt: For a [recent project on classifying music genres](https://github.com/iarfmoose/genre_classifier) I needed  to collect a large dataset of labelled tracks.
-[The Spotify API](https://developer.spotify.com/documentation/web-api/) is ideal for this because, a long with a variety of tabular track data, you can download 30-second track samples from the majority of tracks.
-An easy way to use the Spotify API in Python is through [Spotipy](https://spotipy.readthedocs.io/en/2.13.0/).
+excerpt: For a recent project on classifying music genres, I needed to collect a large dataset of labelled tracks.
+The Spotify API is ideal for this because, a long with a variety of tabular track data, you can download 30-second track samples from the majority of tracks.
+An easy way to use the Spotify API in Python is through Spotipy.
 date: 2020-07-30
 ---

 {{ post.title }}
 {{ post.date }}

-For a [recent project on classifying music genres](https://github.com/iarfmoose/genre_classifier) I needed  to collect a large dataset of labelled tracks.
+For a [recent project on classifying music genres](https://github.com/iarfmoose/genre_classifier), I needed to collect a large dataset of labelled tracks.
 [The Spotify API](https://developer.spotify.com/documentation/web-api/) is ideal for this because, a long with a variety of tabular track data, you can download 30-second track samples from the majority of tracks.
 An easy way to use the Spotify API in Python is through [Spotipy](https://spotipy.readthedocs.io/en/2.13.0/).

 In this post I'll show how to use Spotipy to get track data, and how to download track samples.
 We'll also discuss a couple of genre labelling strategies and their issues.